 - Not being in “actual physical control” of a vehicle.

-Regardless of what you were driving when you got arrested, if you face a DUI charge in Arizona, you need to speak with an experienced defense attorney.
+Regardless of what you were driving when you got arrested, you need to speak with an experienced defense attorney if you face a DUI charge in Arizona.
 To schedule a free, no-obligation consultation at The Weingart Firm, contact us today.